 Full-Time Greenhouse Gas Programs Analyst (Operations and Policy Analyst 2)

-The Oregon Department of Environmental Quality has a full-time opportunity within its Office of Greenhouse Gas Programs for a Greenhouse Gas Programs Analyst (Operations and Policy Analyst 2) in Portland, Oregon.
+The Oregon Department of Environmental Quality has a full-time opportunity within its new Office of Greenhouse Gas Programs for a Greenhouse Gas Programs Analyst (Operations and Policy Analyst 2) in Portland, Oregon.

 What you will do!

 As the Greenhouse Gas Programs Analyst, you will lead, plan, and conduct a variety of research projects to support the development of policies and rules for the Office.
 This research will include evaluating other programs that are operating in other jurisdictions to reduce greenhouse gas emissions; economic, fiscal, and market implications of different policies; and the design options of those policies.
 You will research new program areas, document findings of research, and make policy recommendations based on your research.
 In addition, you will assist with rulemakings conducted by the Office, ensuring proper record keeping and communications for these rulemakings are completed.

 The opportunity to join a dynamic team tasked with designing and implementing programs to reduce Oregon’s contribution to global climate change.
 We offer medical, dental, and vision health benefits with paid sick leave, vacation, personal leave, and 10 paid holidays a year.
 Public Service Loan Forgiveness Program: If you are employed by a government or not-for-profit organization, you may be able to receive loan forgiveness under the Public Service Loan Forgiveness Program (PSLF).
 Learn more to see whether you qualify at PSLF Program.
 If you are passionate about thinking globally and acting locally, apply today!

 This is a full-time, AFSCME represented position.

 This recruitment may be used to fill future vacancies.